 Ivy’s clinging habits and long-lasting foliage that stayed green through the cold winters led medieval Europeans to use the plant as a symbol of fidelity in marriage.
 It was often gifted to newlyweds and newborn babies.

 To early Christians, evergreen ivy also symbolized the eternal life of the soul.
 This connection can be seen in paintings such as Lorenzo Lotto’s Venus and Cupid.

-Ivy symbolizes fidelity, making it an appropriate inclusion in a wedding or anniversary floral gifts.
-As ivy also symbolizes the staying power of love and friendship, it can be used in arrangements and bouquets for friends and loved ones.
+Ivy symbolizes fidelity, making it appropriate for wedding or anniversary floral gifts.
+It also symbolizes the staying power of love and friendship, so it can be used in arrangements and bouquets for friends and loved ones.

 What does the Ivy symbolize?

-Ivy flower meaning in the language of flowers has a long-held symbolic association with fidelity, marriage, and friendship.
+In the language of flowers, ivy has a long-held symbolic association with fidelity, marriage, and friendship.

 Is it unlucky to have ivy in the house?

 In times past, ivy brought indoors was considered an omen of impending bad fortune.
-In practical terms, Ivy is considered an excellent air purifying plant and thrives in a range of living environments.
+In practical terms, Ivy is considered an excellent air-purifying plant and thrives in various living environments.